 The Friends of the Royal Botanic Gardens Melbourne host the largest botanical art program in Australia.
 With daily classes and regular workshops presented by local and internationally awarded tutors, the art program delivers a wide range of skills and opportunities to progress to advanced levels.

-Botanical art is a specialised art form of painting and drawing with various mediums, and in which plant portraits combine finely observed detail with artistic expression.
+Botanical art is a specialised art form of painting and drawing with various mediums, and one in which plant portraits combine finely observed detail with artistic expression.